What Are The Best Knit and Crochet Blanket Sizes for All…

 The 40″ square blanket works for young kids as well.
 However, you might want to make a slightly larger blanket for toddlers and children.
 The most common knit and crochet blanket sizes for toddlers are 42″ x 52″ for a basic blanket and 45″ x 60″ if you’re looking for a crib blanket.
 As you can see, both are rectangular, but the crib blanket is longer.

-A throw is a good sized blanket for children as well, and it can double as a lapghan for teens and adults.
-The best knit and crochet blanket sizes for throws is 52″ x 60″.
+A throw is a good-sized blanket for children, and it can double as a lapghan for teens and adults.
+The best knit and crochet blanket size for throws is 52″ x 60″.
 This is a rectangular blanket.

-If you’re looking to make a square blanket for a child then a really good size is 54″ square, which is what I used when designing my Byars Baby Blanket.
+If you want to make a square blanket for a child, a really good size is 54″ square, which I used when designing my Byars Baby Blanket.

 Common Blanket Sizes for Beds